 Social Justice Activities

-Side with Love for November
+Side with Love

 Information about upcoming social justice events can be found below.
 See the Weekly Announce email or contact office@uuithaca.org for Zoom links.

-The Environmental Interest Circle (EIC)
+The Environmental Interest Circle

-Wednesday, November 5 at 7 pm
+Wednesday, February 4 at 7 pm

-Meets in the parlor and over Zoom
+In the Parlor and over Zoom

 Democracy Circle